k-stannard/Fit-Progress/README.md

 # Fit-Progress

-Inspired by Apple's new framework, Swift Charts, I am building a progress tracking app for weight lifters.
+As an avid weight lifter, I am always tracking my progress for all of my exercises in my Notes app.
+It becomes a hassle when I want to view my progress across several months of logs.
+I decided to make an app to make it more convenient to gauge my gym progress, and will allow me to make changes to my program much more swiftly.
+I was inspired by Apple's new framework, Charts, to visualize this progress in one place and make sure there is a steady upward trend over time.

 ## Design Process

-Here is the layout of each screen of Fit Progress that I designed on my iPad using Microsoft OneNote.
+Before drawing up my designs, I took a glance at some current fitness apps on the App Store.
+I wasn't too happy with the visuals of what had found there, so I decided to make it my goal to make the app look like a native iOS app.

-The goal here was to design a complete MVP of the app.
+Here is the layout of each screen of Fit Progress that I designed on my iPad using Microsoft OneNote, with the intention of designing a complete MVP of the app.

 <details><summary>Click to Expand iPad Sketch</summary>